geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 section will therefore begin with a description of the input data.
-We will see how data can be loaded into R and exported to other formats, before going into more detail about the underlying structure of spatial data in R: how it 'sees' spatial data is quite unique.
+We will see how data can be loaded into R and exported to other formats, before going into more detail about the underlying structure of spatial data in R.

 ### Loading spatial data in R

 In most situations, the starting point of spatial analysis tasks is loading in datasets.
 These may originate from government agencies, remote sensing devices or 'volunteered geographical information' (Goodchild 2007).
-The diversity of geographical data formats is large.

 R is able to import a very wide range of spatial data formats thanks to its interface with the Geospatial Data Abstraction Library (GDAL), which is enabled by the package `rgdal`.
 Below we will load data from two spatial data formats: GPS eXchange (`.gpx`) and an ESRI Shapefile.

 `readOGR` is in fact capable of loading dozens more file formats, so the focus is on the *method* rather than the specific formats.
-The 'take home message' is that the `readOGR` function is capable of loading most common spatial file formats, but behaves differently depending on file type.
-Let's start with a `.gpx` file, a tracklog recording a bicycle ride from Sheffield to Wakefield which was uploaded Open Street Map [3].
+The `readOGR` function is therefore capable of loading most common spatial file formats.
+Let's start with a `.gpx` file, a tracklog recording a bicycle ride from Sheffield to Wakefield which was uploaded OpenStreetMap [3].

 ```r